Flood-ctrl/Pi3-gpio-fan-control/README.md

-# Pi3-gpio-fan-control
+# Raspberry Pi 3 GPIO fan control

-Pi3 fan control via gpio
+Pi3 fan control via gpio by systemd unit

 Enable fan if temperature equal to `temp_max` var (60 by default) and disable if temperature equal to `temp_min` var (42 by deafault)
 GPIO pin - `14`